Dental practices are to remain open during the November national COVID-19 lockdown.

 - avoiding aerosol generating dental treatment where possible

-- leaving a ‘fallow time’ of 1 hour after any aerosol generating procedure to allow the air to change
+- leaving a ‘fallow time’ of up to 1 hour after any aerosol generating procedure to allow the air to change

 Affect on capacity